morse-simulator/morse/doc/morse/user/sensors/odometry.rst

 and rotation in the previous Blender tick.
 The position and orientation data is taken from the sensor's ``position_3d`` structure

-The angles for yaw, pitch and roll are given in degrees.
+The angles for yaw, pitch and roll are given in radians.

 Files
 -----